Protect Yourself This Autumn/Winter!

 Types of spina bifida

-There are several different types of spina bifida, including:
+There are 2 main types of spina bifida.

 Symptoms of spina bifida